 Life comes in seasons, and we're not just talking about the time of the year.
 There are seasons of joy, seasons of despair, seasons of learning and seasons of sharing.
 Some seasons are for building and others are for deconstructing, just to start all over again.
 When crossing paths with people out and about, you can never be sure which season they're in based on what meets the eye.
 You may find yourself frustrated or confused by their actions because you can't relate or don't understand the underlying cause.
-That's why, when conflicts arise, it's important to respond thoughtfully.
+That's why, when conflicts arise, it's important to respond thoughtfully and extend kind gestures instead of snap judgments.

 Considering the context